seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 You have forgot the will I told you of.

 **All**
 Most true.
 The will!
-Let’s stay and hear the will.
+Let's stay and hear the will.

 **ANTONY**
-Here is the will, and under Caesar’s seal.
+Here is the will, and under Caesar's seal.
 To every Roman citizen he gives,
 To every several man, seventy-five drachmas.

 **Second Citizen**
 Most noble Caesar!
-We’ll revenge his death.
+We'll revenge his death.

 **Third Citizen**
 O royal Caesar!